-- They were murdered over drugs.
-Prior to their deaths, Bobby and Sherilynn had lost a lot of weight and looked emaciated.
-This, along with their strange behavior caught on tape prior to their disappearances and the amount of cash found in the pickup truck, suggests they were involved with drugs and were killed over a drug deal gone bad.
+- The Jamisons were murdered over drugs.
+Before their deaths, Bobby and Sherilynn had lost a lot of weight and looked emaciated.
+This, along with their strange behavior caught on tape and the amount of cash found in the pickup truck, suggests they were involved with drugs and were killed over a drug deal gone bad.

-- Bobby’s father, Bob Jamison, murdered his own family because the father and son had been in a long dispute stemming from the profit of a gas station.
-Bob Jamison was reportedly very angry over this.
+- Bobby’s father, Bob Jamison, murdered his own family because the father and son had been in a lengthy dispute stemming from a gas station’s profit.
+Bob Jamison was reportedly enraged over this.
 However, police do not believe he killed the three.

 - Murder-suicide.
 Both Bobby and Sherilynn suffered from depression.
 However, Sherilynn was worse after the death of her sister in 2007.
-So, the theory is that Sherilynn or Bobby killed the other and Madyson before taking his or her own life.
+So, the theory is that Sherilynn or Bobby killed the other and Madyson before taking their own lives.

 - The family got lost in the remote area and died of hypothermia.
-However, this does not explain why the dog was left in the truck.
+However, this does not explain why someone left the dog in the truck.
 Madyson never left the dog behind.

-Almost eight years after they disappeared and four years after their bodies were found, the fate of the Jamison family remains a mystery.
+Almost eight years after they disappeared and four years after their bodies were found, the Jamison family’s fate remains a mystery.